liesnikov/extensible-elaborator/paper/main.md

        TypeConstructorConstraint Syntax.Type
   ```

-The type-checker raises them supplying the information necessary, but agnostic of how they will be solved.
+The type-checker raises them supplying the information necessary, but it is agnostic of how they will be solved.

 ## Interface of the solvers ## {#sec:solvers-interface}